Grand Mosalla of Tehran: History

 The Grand Mosalla Mosque originated in a 1982 proposal to replace the University of Tehran as the primary location for weekly Friday prayer.
 A large section of land in Abbas Abad, the original site for the never-materialized pre-Revolution megaproject Shahestan Pahlavi, was allocated for the Grand Mosalla.

 On 19 February 1985, a public announcement was issued, calling on talented and experienced designers to submit drafts for the mosque's design.
 The competition was held in 1986 with Mohammad Karim Pirnia, Mehdi Chamran, Bagher Ayatollahzadeh Shirazi, Ali Ghaffari, and Mehdi Hodjat as the jury members, and with the participation of 36 native and foreign individuals from Japan, Syria, Pakistan, and the Netherlands, as well as legal entities.
 On 1990, Dr. Parviz Moayed Ahd's design was confirmed for the Mosalla.
-The design was based on the Islamic architecture of Iran, Tajikistan, Azerbaijan, and Georgia, which were historically part of the Achaemenid Empire.

 As of April 2025, more than 30 years after the design was finalized, the Grand Mosalla remained under construction, though finished sections of the building were in use.
 In 2017, the Financial Tribune called the condition of the project "dismal" and "unacceptable", and Governor General of Tehran Province Hussein Hashemi urged Tehran City Council to prioritize the mosque's completion.